Ernel1997/sba-java-client/README.md

 java -jar sba-java-client-master/target/sba-ppp-loan-forgiveness-1.0.jar
 ```

-The project is a sample web application.
+The project is a sample Spring Boot web application.
 This application runs on port `9091` and URL: `http://localhost:9091/sandbox`.
 The complete set of URLs for different operation is part of the `application.yml` file.